 To make the pie: Position a rack in the center of the oven and preheat the oven to 325 degrees F. Place the prebaked pie shell on a rimmed baking sheet.

 In a medium saucepan, combine the rhubarb, 3/4 cup sugar, cornstarch, and 1/4 teaspoon salt.
 Cook over medium heat until the rhubarb is cooked down into a thick sauce, about 10 minutes.
 Set aside to cool while preparing the custard.

 In a large bowl, combine the remaining 1/2 cup sugar, remaining 1/4 teaspoon salt, heavy and sour creams, nutmeg, and vanilla paste, and mix until smooth.
 Stir in the eggs one at a time and mix well.

 Spread the rhubarb mixture evenly in the prebaked crust, strain the cream mixture through a fine-mesh sieve directly over the rhubarb.
-Bake on the middle rack of the oven for 25 to 30 minutes (mine baked about 35 minutes, actually), rotating 180 degrees when the edges start to set, about 15 minutes through baking.
+Bake on the middle rack of the oven for 25 to 30 minutes (mine baked nearly twice as long, about 60 minutes!
+This could have been because I used a ceramic pie dish instead of metal, but just keep an eye on it and check for signs of doneness instead of relying solely on the timer), rotating 180 degrees when the edges start to set, about 15 minutes through baking.
 The pie is finished when the edges are set and puffed slightly and the center is no longer liquid but still quite wobbly.
 Be careful not to overbake or the custard can curdle and separate; the filling will continue to cook and set after the pie is removed from the oven.
 Allow to cool completely on a wire rack, 2 to 3 hours.
 Serve slightly warm, at room temperature, or cool.
 The pie will keep refrigerated for 2 days or at room temperature for 1 day.